AI Scribes in Your Practice: Your Responsibilities

 NOTE: This article presents preliminary guidance and is subject to change based on physician feedback and any new regulatory or legal standards in this rapidly evolving space.

 Below, we summarize the risks and obligations you should be aware of as a physician when using an AI Scribe in your practice.
-This includes a review of resources from CPSM, CMPA, and regulators in other provinces.
+This includes a review of resources from CPSM, CMPA, and regulators in other provinces

-Your Responsibility: Consent, Privacy, and Accuracy
+Your Responsibility: Privacy, Accuracy and Consent

 In our review, we found consistent guidance on using AI in physicians’ practices that centres on three key obligations.
 Using AI for charting does not change physicians’ duties to secure patient consent, preserve patient privacy, and maintain accurate records of patient interactions.